Thesis

 Source: SpaceX

 While SpaceX describes the Falcon 9 as "the first orbital class rocket capable of reflight,” it is only partially reusable as its second stage is single-use.
-Regardless, this has allowed SpaceX the unique opportunity to reduce the traditionally exorbitant costs of rocket launches from up to $30K per pound of payload (on NASA’s space shuttles) to as low as $1.2K per pound.
+Launches using the Falcon 9 reduce the traditionally exorbitant costs of rocket launches from up to $30K per pound of payload (on NASA’s space shuttles) to as low as $1.2K per pound.
+Due in part to these savings, SpaceX has been contracted by both private companies and federal agencies for launches, including Amazon’s Project Kuiper, SpaceX’s own Starlink, and NASA’s ISS resupply missions.
+In 2022, Falcon 9 had been launched 61 times, making up 70% of all rockets launched from the United States that year.
+As of March 2026, Falcon 9 rockets had launched over 610 times with only three failed launches.

 SpaceX has built five versions of the Falcon 9, ranging from the Falcon 9 Block 1 to the Falcon 9 Block 5.
-The Block 5 is considered the most reliable launch vehicle in history, boasting 303 successful launches and just one failed launch as of August 2024 (a 99.7% success rate) since its debut in May 2018.
-This includes one launch with astronauts onboard in May 2020 – becoming the first crewed orbital spaceflight launched from the United States since 2011.
+The Block 5 is considered the most reliable launch vehicle in history as of March 2026, with 554 successful launches and just one failed launch since its debut in May 2018.
+This includes one launch with astronauts onboard, in May 2020, becoming the first crewed orbital spaceflight launched from the United States since 2011.

 Falcon Heavy